 Certain car rental companies practice a “full-to-full” policy, in which you’re given the keys to a car with a full tank of fuel and you’re supposed to return the car correspondingly.

-Upon collection, check thoroughly that the car’s exterior and interior are as described in the agreement.
+Do yourself a favour and throughly check the car’s exterior and interior are as described in the agreement.
 Flag up any pre-existing defects or concerns to a staff member prior to your rental or you may be held accountable for any scratch or dent found on the vehicle.

-It will be good practice to arrive at least 15-30 minutes earlier than the agreed collection time, ensuring a smooth collection process.
+It will be good practice to arrive at least 15-30 minutes earlier than the agreed collection time, so you have ample time to do all the checks you need without affecting your next appointment.

-Additionally, you’ll normally be asked to pay a security deposit when you pick up your rental car.
-The mandatory deposit serves to protect the rental company and would be used to cover their losses for any damages or violation of the contract’s terms & conditions.
+Don’t be shocked when you’re asked to pay a security deposit when you pick up your rental car.
+The mandatory deposit serves to protect the rental company and would be used to cover their losses for any damages or violation of the contract’s terms and conditions.

 Don’t worry, this amount is completely refundable after you return the vehicle.